box/developer.box.com/guides/events/shield-alert-events.md

 1. Anomalous download
 1. Malicious content

-All shield alert events will be produced within the [enterprise event][g://events/for-enterprise/] stream (not the user stream) and will follow the standard event object schema, with the `event_type` value set to `SHIELD_ALERT`.
+All shield alert events are produced within the [enterprise event][g://events/for-enterprise/] stream (not the user stream) and follow the standard event object schema, with the `event_type` value set to `SHIELD_ALERT`.

 ```js